Rich Rodriguez: Departure from West Virginia

-On December 16, 2007, Rodriguez informed players at West Virginia that he was leaving to succeed Lloyd Carr as the University of Michigan head football coach.
-Rodriguez's loss earlier that night to the unranked Pittsburgh Panthers eliminated WVU from national championship contention.
-Rodriguez's original resignation letter listed January 3, 2008 as his resignation date, but he subsequently made it clear that he would not be coaching WVU in its January 2 appearance in the 2008 Fiesta Bowl versus Oklahoma.
+On December 16, 2007, Rodriguez informed players at West Virginia that he was leaving to succeed retired Lloyd Carr as University of Michigan head coach.
+Rodriguez's loss earlier that month to the unranked Pittsburgh Panthers eliminated WVU from national championship contention.
+Rodriguez's original resignation letter listed January 3, 2008, as his resignation date, but he subsequently made it clear that he would not be coaching WVU in its January 2 appearance in the 2008 Fiesta Bowl versus Oklahoma.
 On December 18, 2007, Rodriguez informed the university that his resignation would instead be effective at midnight that night and was replaced by his former assistant coach Bill Stewart, who was selected as head coach after the Mountaineers won the Fiesta Bowl.

 The announcement of his departure came just four months after Rodriguez last renegotiated his contract with West Virginia and was made despite his stated long-term commitment to the Mountaineers.
 The contract included a $4 million buyout if he left WVU within one year of the August 2007 signing date.
 It has since been speculated that Rodriguez's departure was triggered by conflicts with the new president of WVU, Michael Garrison.
 Some insight into the discontent between Rodriguez and WVU is evidenced in a compendium of emails that were released to the Associated Press on January 23, 2008.
 An Associated Press story indicated that Rodriguez's agent Mike Brown was threatening to take his client elsewhere early in the 2007 season.

 On December 27, 2007, West Virginia University filed a motion for declaratory judgment in Monongalia County Circuit Court, asking the court to find that Rodriguez's contract with the University was valid, that WVU had not breached that contract, and that Rodriguez had breached it.
 Subsequently, on January 18, 2008, WVU added a count of breach of contract after Rodriguez allegedly failed to pay the first installment of the $4 million liquidated damages clause (often referred to as a "buyout clause" by the media) when due.

-On July 9, 2008 Rodriguez and WVU agreed to settle the lawsuit.
+On July 9, 2008, Rodriguez and WVU agreed to settle the lawsuit.
 The terms of the settlement stated that the University of Michigan would pay $2.5 million of the settlement.
 Rodriguez was required to pay WVU the remaining $1.5 million in three installments of $500,000 each, spread over three years starting in January 2010.

 An opinion poll in September 2013 by Public Policy Polling found that 47% of West Virginia voters still had an unfavorable opinion of him, with only 11% seeing him favorably.